Half-Day summer math program for 4th-8th grade students

 Level 3: Math Explorations (Grade Level: Rising 6th and 7th graders*)

-- Topics include: introduction to geometry, graphs, measuring angels, triangles, straight lines, coordinate geometry, and applications with an emphasis on problem solving.
+- Topics include: introduction to geometry, graphs, measuring angles, triangles, straight lines, coordinate geometry, and applications with an emphasis on problem solving.

 - The drama activities from Levels I and Level II are gradually replaced by hands-on models that students build for each new mathematical idea.

 Level 4: Combinatorics (Grade Level: Rising 6th, 7th and 8th graders*)